ronin4n6labs/Forensic-Image-Comparison-Tool-Python/Readme.md

 ## Overview

-The **Image Comparison Tool** is a Python script designed for forensic analysis of digital images.
-It compares a reference image with a questioned image to identify similarities and differences using image processing techniques.
-This tool can be used for various applications, including image authentication, detection of image alterations, and forensic image comparison.
+The **Image Comparison Tool** is a Python script designed for intermediate-level forensic analysis of digital images.
+It goes beyond basic metadata analysis to perform pixel-level comparisons between a reference image and a questioned image, identifying similarities and differences using advanced image processing techniques.
+While not exhaustive, this tool provides valuable insights for various applications, including image authentication, detection of image alterations, and forensic image comparison.
+It serves as a robust starting point for digital image forensics, offering quantitative and visual representations of image differences.

 ## Features